[Visualization] What is the Frequency Band Coverage?

 • Wi-Fi Network: Each Wi-Fi network detected can be mapped individually.
 Simply check the box next to the network(s) you wish to view on the left-hand side of the NetSpot window.

-• View: By clicking on the Project Configuration gear icon and selecting Toggle, you can choose whether to show your path, sampling points, and AP titles on the map.
+• View: By clicking on the Show menu in the bottom left corner of the canvas, you can choose whether to show your floor plan, path, sampling points, and AP titles on the heatmap, as well as several other adjustments.

-• AP Detection Proximity: By clicking the Visualization Configuration gear icon (next to the visualization drop-down menu), you can filter out weaker access points (APs) by adjusting the AP detection proximity slider.
-The default is -60dBm.
+• AP Detection Proximity: By clicking the Heatmap Settings icon at the top right or by clicking on the gradient on the lower right, you can filter out weaker access points (APs) by adjusting the AP detection proximity slider.
+The default value is -50dBm.

-• Frequency Coverage Signal Level: By clicking the Visualization Configuration gear icon, the minimum signal level can be set.
+• Frequency Coverage Signal Level: By clicking the Heatmap Settings icon in the upper right corner of the app window or by clicking on the gradient on the lower right, the minimum signal level can be set.
 The default level is set at -70dBm.

 NetSpot Wi-Fi analyzer for Windows is released